GSA-TTS/identity-site/README.md

 You can then view the CMS in your browser at http://localhost:4000/admin.

 ### Adding nested pages and subdirectories
-Currrently the site is organized hierarchically by topic, with each topic constituting a folder and markdown files within that folder constituting the individual web pages about that topic.
-You might want to add more pages nested under another page already contained within a topic level folder.
+Currently the site is organized hierarchically by topic, with each topic constituting a folder and markdown files within that folder constituting the individual web pages about that topic.
+You might want to add more pages nested under another page already contained within a topic-level folder.
 To do this, do the following:
     - Add a folder to contain those new pages
     - Add your markdown files to that folder
     - Make sure to set the permalink field in the front matter of the page to the correct final relative URL that you want your pages to exist at